forwardemail/forwardemail.net/app/views/faq/index.md

 ### Where are your servers located

 > \[!TIP]
 > We may soon announce our EU datacenter location hosted under [forwardemail.eu](https://forwardemail.eu).
 Subscribe to the discussion at <https://github.com/orgs/forwardemail/discussions/336> for updates.
+There is no EU-only deployment or opt-in today – see [Can I keep my email processing and storage in the EU (data residency)](#can-i-keep-my-email-processing-and-storage-in-the-eu-data-residency).

 Our servers are located primarily in Denver, Colorado – see <https://forwardemail.net/ips> for our complete list of IP addresses.